European Union (EU) - Export requirements for fish and seafood

 5. Documentation requirements

-The EU health certificate will be issued electronically through TRACES NT by the CFIA.
-The certificate will be submitted electronically to the EU when issued by the CFIA.
+The EU health certificate is issued electronically through TRACES NT by the CFIA.
 If a paper copy is required for record purposes, a copy can be printed from TRACES NT by the exporter.

 Certificate names as indicated in TRACES NT

-The applicant must select the EU model certificate that corresponds to the product intended for export by selecting the appropriate HS code and then completing Part I. Please ensure the certificate you choose from TRACES NT has the exact name as the certificates below.
+The applicant must select the EU model certificate that corresponds to the product intended for export by selecting the appropriate HS code and then completing Part I. In TRACES NT, please ensure that you choose the most recent version of the certificate model which identifies the EU regulation (2020/2235) and the name of the certificate as listed below.
 A replacement certificate cannot be issued for a shipment exported using an incorrect EU model certificate.
 If the certificate named below cannot be found, please contact your local CFIA office.

-This certificate is for the export of live or dead, fresh, frozen or processed bivalve molluscs, echinoderms, tunicates or marine gastropods (including the adductor muscle of Pectinidae [scallops]) - (2020/2235) Fishery products intended for human consumption caught by vessels flying the flag of a Member State and transferred in third countries with or without storage – Model EU-FISH.
+This certificate is for the export of live or non-live, fresh, frozen or processed bivalve molluscs, echinoderms, tunicates or marine gastropods (including the adductor muscle of Pectinidae [scallops]). - (2020/2235) Fishery products intended for human consumption caught by vessels flying the flag of a Member State and transferred in third countries with or without storage – Model EU-FISH

-The new EU certificate contain 2 Parts in TRACES NT.
-Part I is to be completed by the applicant and is completed in TRACES NT.
+The EU health certificate contain 2 parts in TRACES NT.
+Part I is to be completed by the applicant.
 Part II of the certificate must be completed by the CFIA.

 Part II of the certificate, where the attestations are located, is made up of both public health and animal health attestations.
 When only the public health attestations apply, a CFIA inspector can sign the certificate.
 If both public health and animal health attestations apply, then only a CFIA veterinary inspector can sign the certificate.
 This does not apply to the following certificate, which is signed by inspectors: